vuhailongkl97/iot/README.md

         "http://localhost:1234/updated"
     ],
-    "Port": 18080, // Port for this app to change parameter dynamically "QUEUE_ENTRY_LIMIT_MIN": 15, // Use a queue whose size is 15 to save all Frames in TIME_FORCUS seconds "Src": "rtsp://admin:admin@192.168.1.3:554/cam/realmonitor?channel=4&subtype=1",
+    "Port": 18080, // Port for this app to change parameter dynamically "QUEUE_ENTRY_LIMIT_MIN": 15, // Use a queue whose size is 15 to save all Frames in TIME_FORCUS miliseconds "Src": "rtsp://admin:admin@192.168.1.3:554/cam/realmonitor?channel=4&subtype=1",
-    "Status": false, // mean in working, is true mean disable "TIME_FORCUS": 2, // All Frames in 2sec are person will be consider to be a correct result "TIME_SKIP": 20, // After have detected result -> SKIP in next 20 secs "Threshold": 0.8999999761581421,
+    "Status": false, // mean in working, is true mean disable "TIME_FORCUS": 100, // All Frames in 100ms are person will be consider to be a correct result "TIME_SKIP": 20, // After have detected result -> SKIP in next 20 secs "Threshold": 0.8999999761581421,
     "WeightFile": "yolov4-tiny.weights" // < path to > iot/darknet-deps/data/yolov4-tiny.weights